cloudobserver/ammas-tour-info/README.md

   * Create a diagram of our electrical system that we plug in to the hotels' supply and provide to Amma.

 ### Estimated power needs for stage and vicinity
-  * Stage - Darshan fans, heater, decorative lights on backdrop and altar - Total amps?
+  * Stage - Darshan fans, heater (800 watts), decorative lights on backdrop and altar - Total amps?
+One circuit is enough
   * Sound system - Total amps?
   * Massive video screen on back of stage - Total amps?
   * Video projectors, one on each side of the stage - Total amps?
   * Lighting - Amrita TV - How many lights?
 Total amps?
   * Security table - Total amps?
-  * Coffee tent - Espresso machine etc. Total amps?
-Two circuits is enough.
+  * Coffee tent - Need list of machines, Espresso machine etc. Total amps?
+Usually we give them two circuits.
-  * Hall supplies table - How many hot water kettles?
-Total amps?
-One circuit is enough as long as irons are plugged in elsewhere.
+  * Hall supplies table - Assume 3 water kettles and/or electric skillets, 1500 watts each.
+Estimated total  - 4500 watts
-  * Ironing - How many irons?
-Total amps?
+  * Ironing - Assume 4 irons max, 1200 watts each.
+Estimated total - 4800 watts
-  * Steamers - During DB setup.
-How many?
-Total amps?
+  * Steamers - Assume 3 steamers max, 1500 watts each.
+Estimated total - 4500 watts.
+Only used during Devi Bhava setup.
   * Devi Bhava temple - Lights - Total amps?

 ## Stage heater for Amma